 MassDEP has amended six regulations in response to a court ruling and an executive order, directing the agency to establish specific declining greenhouse gas emission limits on many types of sources across the state.
 The changes follow a lengthy stakeholder input and public comment process.

-On September 16, 2016, Governor Baker signed Executive Order 569 (PDF), which directed the Executive Office of Energy and Environmental Affairs to coordinate and make consistent new and existing efforts to mitigate and reduce greenhouse gas emissions and to build resilience and adapt to the impacts of climate change.
+In September 2016, Governor Baker signed Executive Order 569, which directed the Executive Office of Energy and Environmental Affairs to coordinate and make consistent new and existing efforts to mitigate and reduce greenhouse gas emissions and to build resilience and adapt to the impacts of climate change.

 MassDEP held stakeholder meetings on potential new greenhouse gas regulations in early November 2016, and received pre-proposal stakeholder feedback that informed development of the proposed regulations.

 Public hearings on MassDEP's proposed regulations were held and the formal comment period ended in February 2017.

 See below for the background document.